forflo/h5tk/README.md

 # h5tk

 This module can be used to generate html5 code.
-It is very similar to the erector frameworg (http://erector.rubyforge.org/).
+It is very similar to the erector framework (http://erector.rubyforge.org/).

 Just imagine you would want to emit html code